 All the Water Safety Instructors have been trained in American Red Cross standards.
 There may be a difference in your camper’s certificate if they took part in another swim program.
 Please encourage your camper to give their undivided attention to the swim instructor(s), rather than the logistics of the level, and to perform the best that they can each day at swim lessons.

-Campers must pass the “deep end test” to swim in the deep part of the pool.
-“Deep end tests” are administered by the Aquatics Specialists at free swims on Mondays.
+Campers must pass the “deep end assessment” to swim in the deep part of the pool.
+“Deep end assessments” are administered by the Aquatics Specialists at free swims on Mondays.
 This allows campers the opportunity to improve their strokes during the remaining days of the week at swim lessons.